verrazzano/docs/content/en/docs/releasenotes/_index.md

 weight: 2
 draft: false
 ---
+### v1.5.6
+Enhancements:
+- Reduced Fluentd image size.

+Fixes:
+- Fixed issue where the Verrazzano CLI would not reject an invalid custom resource.

 ### v1.5.5
 Fixes:
 - Fixed issues with Rancher certificates that were out of sync or expired.